An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-As in Subsections~\ref{sec:textual} and~\ref{sec:tag_representation}, our goal is to build an item similarity function from the similarity functions in Eq.~(\ref{EQ:theme similarity functions}).
-As before, the resulting functions for the items to be recommended can be substituted in Eq.~(\ref{eq:iknn}) to produce an OBF recommender system method based on the ontology $O$.
-In so doing, we follow the exposition of Jimenez et al.~\cite{Jimenez2016}, who proposed soft cardinality as a mechanism to compare pairs of sets of items represented as sets of entities making use of a similarity function for entities.
-Let the $i$ be represented by a set of entities in $O$, $i=\{t_1,t_2,\cdots,t_{|i|}\}$.
-The soft cardinality of $i$ is defined by the formula
+As in Sections~\ref{sec:textual} and~\ref{sec:tag_representation}, our goal is to build an item similarity function from the similarity functions in Equation~(\ref{EQ:theme similarity functions}).
+As~before, the~resulting functions for the items to be recommended can be substituted in Equation~(\ref{eq:iknn}) to produce an OBF recommender method based on ontology $O$.
+In~so doing, we follow the exposition of Jimenez~et~al.~\cite{Jimenez2016}, who proposed soft cardinality as a mechanism to compare pairs of sets of items represented as sets of entities making use of a similarity function for entities.
+Let the $i$ be represented by a set of entities in $O$, $i = \{t_1,t_2,\cdots,t_{|i|}\}$.
+The~soft cardinality of $i$ is defined by the formula

-where $S^{*}_{t,s}$ is any function in Eq.~(\ref{EQ:theme similarity functions}), and $p>0$ a softness-control parameter.
-The intuition underlying soft cardinality is that when the entities representing $i$ are very similar among them, then $\left\lwavy i\right\lwavy\rightarrow 1$; and when the entities are pretty much differentiated, then $\left\lwavy i\right\lwavy\rightarrow |i|$ (i.e. the classical set cardinality).
-To compare a pair of items $i$ and $j$ it is necessary to obtain $\left\lwavy i\cup j\right\lwavy$, which can be computed using Eq.~(\ref{EQ:Soft Cardinality}).
-For the intersection it is necessary to make use of the ``soft cardinality trick'', which consists in inferring the intersection form the soft cardinalities of $i$, $j$ and $i\cup j $ by the following expression:
+where $S^{*}_{t,s}$ is any function in Equation~(\ref{EQ:theme similarity functions}), and~$p>0$ a softness-control parameter.
+The~intuition underlying soft cardinality is that when the entities representing $i$ are very similar among them, then $\left\lwavy i\right\lwavy\rightarrow 1$; and when the entities are pretty much differentiated, then $\left\lwavy i\right\lwavy\rightarrow |i|$ (i.e., the~classical set cardinality).
+To~compare a pair of items $i$ and $j$, it is necessary to obtain $\left\lwavy i\cup j\right\lwavy$, which can be computed using Equation~(\ref{EQ:Soft Cardinality}).
+For~the intersection, it is necessary to make use of the ``soft cardinality trick'', which consists of inferring the intersection form the soft cardinalities of $i$, $j$ and $i\cup j $ by the following~expression:

 The ``trick'' allows soft cardinality to measure non-empty intersections when $i\cap j$ is the empty set.
-For instance, using again our running example of TV episode items and theme entities, if $i=$\{``journey'',``ceremony''\} and $j=$\{``time travel'',``wedding ceremony''\}, then $|i \cap j|=0$ while $\left\lwavy i \cap j \right\lwavy>0$ because of the non-zero similarities that can be obtained from the ontology between the elements of~$i$ and~$j$.
+For~instance, using again our running example of TV episode items and thematic entities, if~$i = $\{``journey'',``ceremony''\} and $j = $\{``time travel'',``wedding ceremony''\}, then $|i \cap j| = 0$ while $\left\lwavy i \cap j \right\lwavy>0$ because of the non-zero similarities that can be obtained from the ontology between the elements of~$i$ and~$j$.